henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

     but in a few months it could be waking up to and living in a cold house through no fault of the heat pump system but just because we don't understand and can't effectively manipulate the control system.

+---
+**_2023-09-08_**: I'm only going to update "above this line".
+Note that I'm leaving everything else below but some of what follows below will be out of date/obsolete and _not marked as such_.
+Everything **above** this line should be accurate as of your reading.

 ## Context